-PSU selects the ASPSP(s) where their payment account(s) isheld.
-The PSU is then directed to the domain of its ASPSP for auth entication and to select the account(s) they want to give access to.
+PSU selects the ASPSP(s) where their payment account(s) is held.
+The PSU is then directed to the domain of its ASPSP for authentication and to select the account(s) they want to give access to.
 Once the PSU has been authenticated, their ASPSP will be able to respond to the AISP's request by providing appropriate message to inform the corporate PSU that request to access via AISP is received but is subject to further authorisation.
 Please note that it is in the domain of the ASPSPs to determine how to do this in alignment with their own corporate journeys.

-С EG Checklist Requirements Regulatory Reference CEG Checklist Reference Participant Implementation Requirements 2 The AISP must provide the PSU sufficient information to enable the PSU to make an informed decision, for example, detail the purpose for which the data will be used (including whether any other parties will have access to the information), the period over which it has been requested and when the consent for the account information will expire (consent could be on-going or one-off).
+CEC CEG Checklist Requirements 2 The AISP must provide the PSU sufficient information to enable the PSU to make an informed decision, for example, detail the purpose for which the data will be used (including whether any other parties will have access to the information), the period over which it has been requested and when the consent for the account information will expire (consent could be on-going or one-off).
 If the customer-facing entity is acting on behalf of an AISP as its agent the PSU must be made aware that the agent is acting on behalf of the AISP.
-PSRs Reg.
-68(3)(a), 69(2) and 70(3)(a) FCA Approach Document paragraphs 17.33, 17.55 and 17.56 8 12 TPP AISP Required 3 The AISP must provide the PSU with a description of the data being requested using the structure and language recommended by OBIE following customer research (see Data Cluster Structure & Language below) and ensure this request is specific to only the information required for the provision of their account information service to the PSU.
+8 12 3 The AISP must provide the PSU with a description of the data being requested using the structure and language recommended by OBIE following customer research (see Data Cluster Structure & Language below) and ensure this request is specific to only the information required for the provision of their account information service to the PSU.
 The AISP must present the data at a Data Cluster level and allow the PSU to expand the level of detail to show each Data Permission.
 The AISP should only present those data clusters relevant for the product type in question.
 Where the request is for multiple product types then the detail shown in the data cluster should explain to the customer the product type to which it applies or state that it is shared across multiple product types Once PSU has consented, the PSU will be directed to their ASPSP.
 Please refer section 2.2.5 for relevant messaging.
-PSRs, Reg.
-70(3)(f) 13b AISP Required 4 The AISP should confirm to the PSU: the successful completion of the account information request The request for access has been received by their ASPSP but is subject to further internal authorisation. • n/a 18 AISP Recommended
+13b 4 The AISP should confirm to the PSU: the successful completion of the account information request The request for access has been received by their ASPSP but is subject to further internal authorisation.
+18